T-AbdelAlim/CraniumPy/README.md

 python -m desktop.app
 ```

-The standalone Windows .exe is built from this same code via `desktop/craniumpy.spec` and PyInstaller.
-The macOS .app is built via `desktop/craniumpy_mac.spec`, same command, run on an actual Mac (PyInstaller can't cross-compile, see `.github/workflows/build-macos.yml` for the CI build).
+The standalone Windows .exe is built from this same code via `desktop/craniumpy.spec` and PyInstaller (run `npm run build` in `frontend/` first - the spec bundles `frontend/dist`, not the source tree).
+The macOS .app is built via `desktop/craniumpy_mac.spec`, same command, run on an actual Mac (PyInstaller can't cross-compile, see `.github/workflows/build-macos.yml` for the CI build, which builds the frontend first automatically).

 ## Known issues